node-red/node-red-docker/docker-custom/README.md

 Change the build arguments as needed:

    - `--build-arg ARCH=amd64` : architecture your are building for (arm32v6, arm32v7, arm64v8, amd64)
-   - `--build-arg NODE_VERSION=10` : NodeJS version you like to use
+   - `--build-arg NODE_VERSION=14` : NodeJS version you like to use
    - `--build-arg NODE_RED_VERSION=${NODE_RED_VERSION}` : don't change this, ${NODE_RED_VERSION} gets populated from package.json
    - `--build-arg OS=alpine` : the linux distro to use (alpine)
    - `--build-arg BUILD_DATE="$(date +"%Y-%m-%dT%H:%M:%SZ")"` : don't change this
-   - `--build-arg TAG_SUFFIX=default` : to build the default or minimal image
+   - `--build-arg TAG_SUFFIX=default` : to build the default or minimal image (only applies to the alpine build)
    - `--file Dockerfile.custom` : Dockerfile to use to build your image.
    - `--tag testing:node-red-build` : set the image name and tag